 Although there are lots of options for hosting Nigerian websites, we cannot recommend most of the local Nigerian hosts.
 They are simply too slow for the demands of a local or global audience.

 Bitcatcha therefore recommends the reliability and unmatched performance of international hosting options.
-SiteGround is the most reliable, by far, and it’s our top pick while Hostinger offers a powerful, affordable alternative.
+Hostinger is our top pick for its outstanding support, reliability and affordability.